Pathoschild/Stardew.ModBuildConfig/README.md

   * <small>In MonoDevelop: right-click on the project and choose _Options_.
 Click the _Build » Compiler_ tab, and enter the constants into the _Define Symbols_ field.</small>

-### Compatibility with mod builders
-The configuration is designed for compatibility with third-party mod compilers.
-[Silverplum](https://github.com/rumangerst/SilVerPLuM) is officially supported, and mod builds can set the following environment variables:

-* `GAMEPATH`: overrides the Stardew Valley install path.
-* `GAMEPLATFORM`: overrides the detected platform.
-Should be only of `Linux`, `Mac`, or `Windows`.

 ## Simplify mod development
 ### Package your mod into the game directory automatically
 During development, it's helpful to have the mod files packaged into your `Mods` directory automatically each time you build.
 To do that: